 Quite a few types of school records will benefit your genealogical research.

 SCHOOL CENSUS RECORDS / SCHOOL REGISTERS

-School census records or the school register list the students who attended the school and when they attended.
+School census records or the school registers list the students who attended the school and when they attended.
 The age of the student is often included and from that a birth date can be inferred.
 Some school registers list a parent’s name and even a parent’s occupation!
-When a parent’s name is listed, you can determined sibling and family groups.
+When a parent’s name is listed, you can determine sibling and family groups.